lidofinance/dual-governance/docs/specification.md

 ## Contract: EmergencyActivationCommittee.sol

-`EmergencyActivationCommittee` is a smart contract that extends the functionalities of ё to manage the emergency activation process.
-It allows committee members to vote on and execute the activation of emergency protocols in the ё contract.
+`EmergencyActivationCommittee` is a smart contract that extends the functionalities of `HashConsensus` to manage the emergency activation process.
+It allows committee members to vote on and execute the activation of emergency protocols in the `HashConsensus` contract.

 ```solidity
 constructor(